Tim77277/WizardUIKit/README.md

 # Demo
 <img src="https://github.com/Tim77277/WizardUIKit/blob/master/wizardDemo.gif" width="375">
+Note: Demo gif has some issue to show on Safari, please use FireFox or Chrome to view the demo for now.

 # Requirement
 WizardUIKit works on iOS 9+ and requires ARC to build.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates: